 SCHOOL OF MODERN GREEK

 The School of Modern Greek was founded in 1998 and is currently under the aegis of the Faculty of Letters.
-The Department of Byzantine and Modern Greek Studies is responsible for the structure and contents of all School programs.

 The main objective of the School is to teach the Greek language to non-native speakers, nationals and foreigners, as well as to those who wish to perfect their knowledge of Greek.
 The students of the School include among others members of the academic community, immigrants residing in Cyprus, Turkish Cypriots, non Greek speaking residents of Cyprus, asylum seekers and members of foreign diplomat missions.